daviderestivo/galactic-emacs/README.md

 * markdown-preview-mode [[link](https://github.com/ancane/markdown-preview-mode)]
 * zenburn-theme [[link](https://github.com/bbatsov/zenburn-emacs)]

-The above list does not specify the package dependencies.
+The above list does include the packages' dependencies.
+Feel free to drop me an email in case of questions.